Skip to main content

 Colombia:

-Drink bottled water - Tap water is not safe to drink in most areas.
-Stick to bottled water with sealed caps and avoid ice in drinks outside of high-end restaurants and hotels.
+Drink bottled water - Tap water isn't safe to drink in most areas.
+Buy bottled water with the seal intact, and skip ice in drinks unless you're at a high-end restaurant or hotel.

 Asia